ubcecon/computing_and_datascience/weave_sandbox/README.md

 ## Using Weave
 See the documentation in [Weave.jl Docs](http://weavejl.mpastell.com/stable/)  There are two main approaches to writing the code, as outined in [Usage](http://weavejl.mpastell.com/stable/usage/):

-1. Special comments in an otherwise normal `.jl` file:  See [gadfly_md_sample.jmd](https://raw.githubusercontent.com/mpastell/Weave.jl/master/examples/gadfly_md_sample.jmd) as a good example
+1. Special comments in an otherwise normal `.jl` file:  See  as a good example [FIR_design.jl](https://github.com/mpastell/Weave.jl/blob/master/examples/FIR_design.jl)
-1. Special code sections in an otherwise normal mardown file, called `.jmd`:  See [FIR_design.jl](https://github.com/mpastell/Weave.jl/blob/master/examples/FIR_design.jl)
+1. Special code sections in an otherwise normal markdown file, called `.jmd`:  See  [gadfly_md_sample.jmd](https://raw.githubusercontent.com/mpastell/Weave.jl/master/examples/gadfly_md_sample.jmd)

+## Editing Weave Documents in Atom
+Within Atom, install the https://atom.io/packages/hydrogen and https://atom.io/packages/language-weave packages (or `apm install hydrogen` and `apm install language-weave` on the command-line).